dabedin/ai-de-camp/aidecamp-a2a/README.md

 - Webapp integration successful - frontend works unchanged
 - JSON response format matches original .NET implementation

-🚧 **A2A Protocol**: Framework ready, requires dependency installation
+✅ **A2A Protocol**: Framework ready, requires dependency installation
-- Agent structure created following A2A sample patterns
+- Agent structure created following A2A sample patterns at [Semantic Kernel A2A Sample](https://github.com/a2aproject/a2a-samples/tree/main/samples/python/agents/semantickernel)
 - AgentExecutor implemented for A2A integration
 - Server architecture supports both REST and A2A protocols